Louise, Texas: History

 A Native American campsite was discovered approximately 4 mi north of Louise on West Mustang Creek.
 This is the earliest known settlement near Louise.
 Stage Stand Creek is about 2 mi east of Louise.
 The creek was supposedly named because the stagecoach once stopped there on its journey between Texana on the west and Egypt and Richmond on the east.
 A nearby location along East Mustang Creek was once known as Santa Anna's Crossing.
 Originally part of Jackson County, the area became part of Wharton County in 1846.
 During the mid-1800s, the region had few settlers and they were mostly ranchers who let their cattle roam freely.

 The town was named after Louise Mackay.

 In 1881–82, silver mine co-owner John William Mackay constructed the New York, Texas and Mexican Railway between Rosenberg and Victoria.
-Italian Count Joseph Telfener recruited many of the builders, which resulted in the nickname the "Macaroni Line".
+Italian Count Joseph Telfener, engineer and president of the company, recruited many of the builders, which resulted in the nickname the "Macaroni Line".
 The railroad had six stations, one of which was named Louise after Mackay's wife, Louise Hungerford Mackay.
 In 1888, there were 100 residents and the first post office was set up.
 G. M. Sadler and A. F. Brown soon bought the land.
 In June 1893, Sadler and Brown filed a plat of survey of Louise and began selling city lots and farm tracts.
 Their sales material called Louise "the greatest country on earth" and touted it as a rice-growing area.